openvcloud/docs/docs/Sysadmin/AdvancedConfiguration/AdvancedConfiguration.md

 <a id="set"></a>
 ### Setting values

-Open `jsshell` on any node that is part of the grid you want to configure, and type:
+Open `jsshell` on any node that is part of the grid you want to configure and type:

 ```python
 from CloudscalerLibcloud.utils.gridconfig import GridConfig